stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 ### Replenishing Resources, Removing Checkmarks

 The Game Moderator will determine when your Protagonist group can take the time to replenish or reorganize their Resources pools.
-Usually this happens between missions, expeditions, or adventures (see **DOWNTIME**, page 77).
+Usually this happens between missions, expeditions, or adventures (see [[Part 8 - Downtime#Reorganizing and Replenishing Personal Resources]]).
 Once the Protagonists have invested an appropriate period of downtime all check marks can be erased from the character sheet.

 ## Detailed Description: Bonds

 Bonds measure your Protagonist’s relationships with the vital people and societies in his or her life: loved ones, family members, and wider communities.
-A Bond can protect your Protagonist from SAN loss (see **PROJECTING ONTO A BOND** on page 76) or offer a chance to repress the effects of a disorder or temporary insanity (see **REPRESSING INSANITY** on page 76).
+A Bond can protect your Protagonist from SAN loss (see [[Part 7 - Sanity#Projecting Onto A Bond]]) or offer a chance to repress the effects of a disorder or temporary insanity (see [[Part 7 - Sanity#Using Bonds to Repress Insanity]]).

 Bonds are not merely motivations or things your Protagonist likes.
 They are your Protagonist’s connection to humanity and its social structures.
 A Protagonist with no Bonds is more susceptible to psychological trauma than one who has people waiting back home.